 How to Get Started:

+- Take the TABE Test!
+Sign up to take the TABE test at the Online TABE Sign-Up or in-person at F100, ask for Hannah Pierce.
 Note: ID is required to take the TABE Placement Test.
 Your class assignment will be based on your TABE scores.

 Orientation

-During the Orientation you will:
+During the orientation you will:

 - Complete a student registration form.